Sachaa-Thanasius/defer-imports/README.rst

 Setup
 -----

 ``deferred`` hooks into the Python import system with a path hook.
-That path hook needs to be registered before code using ``defer_imports_until_use`` is parsed.
+That path hook needs to be registered before code using the import-delaying context manager, ``defer_imports_until_use``, is parsed.
 To do that, include the following somewhere such that it will be executed before your code:

 .. code:: python